 Step out of the classroom and into the places where history lives on with Sydney Learning Adventures' curriculum-linked primary and secondary excursions.
-Our hands-on programs are implemented by a dynamic guide team and supported with first-class teacher resources.

 We hope you can join us for an interactive, hands-on experience in Sydney's historic areas of The Rocks and Darling Harbour.

 Piecing the past together

 For more information about this program or to book, please please email firstname.lastname@example.org or give us a call on (02) 9240 8552.

 Watch this space!